ArkCase/ark_helm_charts/README.md

 # Containers overview

-The following sections help you to understand what containerized deployment is, and the deployment options available for Arkcase when using containers.
+The following sections help you to understand what containerized deployment is, and the deployment options available for ArkCase when using containers.

 ## Deployment concepts

-In addition to the standard deployment methods for non-containerized deployment, Arkcase provides case management packaged in the form of Docker containers, for companies who choose to use containerized and orchestrated deployment tools.
+In addition to the standard deployment methods for non-containerized deployment, ArkCase provides case management packaged in the form of Docker containers, for companies who choose to use containerized and orchestrated deployment tools.
 While this is a much more advanced approach to deployment, it is expected that customers who choose this approach have the necessary skills to manage its complexity.

-You can start Arkcase from a number of Docker images.
+You can start ArkCase from a number of Docker images.
 These images are available in the Amazon Elastic Container Registery (ECR).
 However, starting individual Docker containers based on these images, and configuring them to work together can be complicated.
-To make things easier, a **Helm Chart**  is available to quickly start Arkcase.
+To make things easier, a **Helm Chart**  is available to quickly start ArkCase.
 These charts are a deployment template which can be used as the basis for your specific deployment needs.

-The following is a list of concepts and technologies that you'll need to understand as part of deploying and using containerized Arkcase.
+The following is a list of concepts and technologies that you'll need to understand as part of deploying and using containerized ArkCase.
 If you know all about Docker, then you can skip this part.

 ### Virtual Machine Monitor (Hypervisor)